How to Watch/Stream Thunder Valley National & MXGP of Germany on TV - Racer X

-The third round of the 11-round 2023 AMA Pro Motocross Championship takes place weekend with the Hangtown Motocross Classic in Lakewood, Colorado.
+The third round of the 11-round 2023 AMA Pro Motocross Championship takes place weekend with the Thunder Valley National in Lakewood, Colorado.
 This race will be the 20th round of the 31-round SuperMotocross World Championship (SMX).

 Action kicks off in the morning with live qualifying coverage beginning at 12 p.m.
 EDT/9 a.m.
 PDT on Peacock.
 Peacock will carry live coverage of the Thunder Valley National motos beginning at 3 p.m.
 EDT/12 p.m.
 PDT.